,

 • explore, collect and use a wide variety of verbs

-Poetry: My Colours (1 week)
+Poetry: Give and Take (1 week)

-‘Give and take’ by Roger McGough
+Stimulus: 'Give and Take' by Roger McGough

 Key knowledge and skills:

-• use precise nouns and prepositions
+• use interesting and powerful adjectives

 • plan poetry by discussing and recording ideas